-No significant effects to fish and wildlife resources are expected with the adoption of the 2022 Master Plan.
-Proposed development or land use changes at the Project must comply with the NEPA and all other laws pertaining to the conservation of natural resources, including fish and wildlife habitats.
+No significant effects to fish and wildlife resources are expected with the adoption of the 2023 Master Plan including adverse impacts on migratory bird habitats.
+Proposed development or land use changes at the Project must comply with NEPA and all other laws pertaining to the conservation of natural resources, including fish and wildlife habitats.
 Prior to implementation of any development activity that could adversely impact these habitats, all appropriate evaluations and coordination with resource agencies will be conducted by the USACE.
 As such, any future development and land use actions would occur with minimal effects on the habitats of the Project.

-Continued use of the 1971 Master Plan would not be expected to affect fish and wildlife habitat.
-The USACE will continue to support resource agencies' efforts to improve inlake fishery and other habitats as needed.
+Continued use of the 1971 Master Plan would not be expected to affect fish and wildlife habitats.
+The USACE will continue to support resource agencies responsible for management of resources at the project and their efforts to improve in-lake fishery and other habitats as needed.